dan-k-k/Mu3e-GNN-code/README.md

 # Graph Neural Networks for Track Finding in Mu3e
 > **Dan King**

 The Mu3e experiment at the Paul Scherrer Institute searches for the charged-lepton-flavour-violating decay μ⁺ → e⁺ e⁺ e⁻ (signal) with the goal of excluding branching fractions above \(10^-16\) at the 90% confidence level.
 This decay is essentially forbidden by the Standard Model (SM) and any observation would provide evidence of new physics.
-The challenge faced by Mu3e software is a loss in the number of signal decays seen (i.e. a lowered efficiency) when applying algorithms that purify signal detection.
-An alternative approach with a Graph Neural Network (GNN) finds efficiencies similar to the official standard reconstruction algorithm.
+The experiment faces a loss in the number of observed MC signal decays (i.e. a lowered efficiency) when applying cuts that purify signal detection.
+An alternative approach involves a Graph Neural Network (GNN) and finds signal and beam efficiencies similar to the official standard reconstruction algorithm.
 More information on the experiment is available in the [Technical design of the phase I Mu3e experiment](https://arxiv.org/abs/2009.11690) by the Mu3e collaboration.

 <p align="center">
   <img